w3c/cg-program/transfer-considerations.md

 ### Community

-* What are the primary use cases the CG Specification seeks to address (e.g., is there an explainer)?
+* Has the community documented the use cases the CG Specification seeks to address (e.g., is there an explainer)?
-   * Have the parties who have those use cases been involved in the development of the CG Specification?
+* Have the parties who have those use cases been involved in the development of the Specification?
-* Who are the primary implementers of the CG Specification?
-   * Have they been involved in its development?
-Have potential implementers given signals of interest (e.g., actual implementations or announcements of intent to prototype)?
+* Have implementers been involved in its development?
+Given signals of interest  (e.g., actual implementations or announcements of intent to prototype)?
 * Are there multiple independent parties contributing to the CG Specification, or is the effort largely driven by a single organization or individual?
-* Is there broad consensus within the CG for the approach taken by the CG Specification or are there clear signals of lack of consensus within the group (or beyond the group)?
+* Is there consensus within the group for the approach?
+* Are there strong signals of disagreement within or outside the group?
+Have there been attempts to work through those?
 * Do you have a regular point of contact on the W3C staff?

 ### Specification context